Malong11-007/JS-interview-questions/rxjs.md

         */
         ```

-**13. What are different types of Subjects?**

-  - The different types of Subjects in RxJS include BehaviorSubject, ReplaySubject, and AsyncSubject, each with specific characteristics for handling values and subscriptions.

 **14. What are Schedulers?**

   - Schedulers in RxJS provide control over the execution and concurrency of Observables, allowing tasks to be scheduled and executed on different threads or time intervals.